pixeldroid/programming-pages/docs/_guides/Publishing-to-GitHub-Pages.md

 [ghpages]: https://pages.github.com/ "Websites for you and your projects.
 Hosted directly from your GitHub repository"
 [ghpages-howto]: https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/ "How to Configure a publishing source for GitHub Pages"
 [push-to-github]: https://help.github.com/articles/pushing-to-a-remote/ "Pushing to a remote"
-[install-template]: {{ site.baseurl }}/guides/Installing-the-site-template/#/guides/ "Installing the site template"
+[install-theme]: {{ site.baseurl }}/guides/Installing-the-theme/#/guides/ "Installing the theme"
-[write-documentation]: {{ site.baseurl }}/guides/Authoring-Documentation/#/guides/ "Authoring documentation using the programming pages site template"
+[write-documentation]: {{ site.baseurl }}/guides/Authoring-Documentation/#/guides/ "Authoring documentation using the programming pages theme"